SahithiSakinala/SahithiSakinala/README.md

 Hi I'm Sahithi Sakinala👋

+🎓 Pursuing my Master's in Computer Science Graduate from Rutgers University-New Brunswick,New Jersey.

 I'm a passionate software engineer with a strong knack for building robust applications that solve real-world problems.
 My journey in the tech world has been nothing short of thrilling, and I'm always on the lookout for exciting opportunities to collaborate and learn from others.